Podcast VOL 2: Scott Thunes — Musician, Educator, Frank Zappa Bassist

 Michael: [00:06:42] And then a lot of abundance happened from there.
-Now when I listen to Frank Zappa and you know my favorite album is “Making Jazz Noise Here” it’s probably the most accessible album of all because it’s more mainstream.
-You would say and you played on that right.
+Now when I listen to Frank Zappa and you know my favorite album is “Make A Jazz Noise Here”.
+It’s probably the most accessible album of all because it’s more mainstream you might say, and you played on that, right?

 Scott: [00:07:02] That’s live recording from 1988.
 There are five CDs that came out of that tour.
-One album called “Broadway the Hard Way” which were all new songs that he had written just for that tour.
-And then the two double CD sets of just purely live no overdubs music.
-“Best Band You Never Heard In Your Life” and “Making Jazz Noise Here”.
-It’s funny that you say make a jazz noise is the more accessible one because in fact that album was not necessary b-sides and outtakes but more like the stuff that didn’t fit on three CDs worth of quote-unquote “normal music”.
+One album called “Broadway the Hard Way”, which were all new songs that he had written just for that tour.
+And then the two double CD sets of just purely live, no overdubs music.
+“Best Band You Never Heard In Your Life” and “Make A Jazz Noise Here”.
+It’s funny that you say “Make a Jazz Noise” is the more accessible one, because in fact that album was not necessarily b-sides and outtakes but more like the stuff that didn’t fit on three CDs worth of quote-unquote “normal music”.

-Scott: [00:07:49] No. I have a tendency towards maximalism and I don’t know that there is a musical term maximalism but my older brother Derek and I invented it as compared to the minimalism that was being apparently shoved down our musical throats at the time.
-We want to know and live inside of everything we want to be thoroughly and utterly overwhelmed.
+Scott: [00:07:49] No. I have a tendency towards maximalism and I don’t know that there is a musical term maximalism, but my older brother Derek and I invented it as compared to the minimalism that was being apparently shoved down our musical throats at the time.
+We want to know and live inside of everything.
+We want to be thoroughly and utterly overwhelmed.
 Musically speaking, the way Frank looked at the world, everything that has ever happened or ever will happen is all happening all at the same time.
 You could think of it as the holographic universe you could think of it as time being of an affliction.
-It doesn’t matter except how you perceive it.
+It doesn’t matter, except how you perceive it.
 And Frank had all of these.
-He had an entire universe going on all the time.
+He had an entire Universe going on all the time.
 So for him abundance wasn’t overwhelming.
 It was a natural state of affairs.
-For me, as a maximalist coming into Frank’s music and his world.
-I along with many of the other musicians were absolutely starving for this were absolutely famished for this form of communication.
+For me, as a maximalist coming into Frank’s music and his world, i along with many of the other musicians, we were absolutely starving for this, we were absolutely famished for this form of communication.
 You literally could not get enough of it.
-So when we learned 400 songs over the course of a year or two years like that that was nothing.
+So when we learned 400 songs over the course of a year or two years or something like that — that was nothing.

-Michael: [00:10:24] As somebody who studied this for a while.
-You know one of the things that you learn is that the role of the bass player in the band is to be this ultimate pillar of support for the band.
+Michael: [00:10:24] As somebody who studied the bass for a while, you know, one of the things that you learn is that the role of the bass player in the band is to be this ultimate pillar of support for the band.
 You support the other players.
-Some people are born with that ability in other bass players, myself included, still need to get out and break the rules every once in a while.
+Some people are born with that ability and other bass players, myself included, still need to get out and break the rules every once in a while…

 Scott: [00:10:46] I have absolutely no interest in being a bass player.
 None.

-Michael: [00:12:17] It brings me to a question about, you know, how do you shape your career.
+Michael: [00:12:17] It brings me to a question about, you know, how do you shape your career?
 Because you know in some of interviews you’ve said that a lot of the happy moments in your career happened from being in the right place at the right time.
 And then you just kind of got lucky.
-Now a musician who I also like, Donald Fagan, referring to this calls it actually a combination of serendipity and diligent preparation.
-He says thats his approach to songwriting.
+Now a musician who I also like, Donald Fagen, referring to this, calls it actually a combination of serendipity and diligent preparation.
+He says that’s his approach to songwriting.

-Scott: [00:14:48] 17 years, 15 years or something like that, yea.
-I hated what happened to me in L.A. and it was very very easy for me to come back home and spend time with the most beautiful person I’ve ever met.
-Georgia saved my life and she is the most fantastic thing ever happened we got these beautiful children, we live in a beautiful area.
+Scott: [00:14:48] 17 years, 15 years or something like that, yeah.
+I hated what happened to me in L.A. and it was very, very easy for me to come back home and spend time with the most beautiful person I’ve ever met.
+Georgia saved my life and she is the most fantastic thing ever happened to me.
+We got these beautiful children, we live in a beautiful area.
 Why would I want to play music?
-It’s it’s horrible but you’ve got to make some money and I was very lucky to have that for six years and I’ve been teaching music for the past year with some kids at a high school including my own kids.
+It’s it’s horrible, but you’ve got to make some money and I was very lucky to have that for six years and I’ve been teaching music for the past year with some kids at a high school, including my own kids.
 And it’s been fantastic and I learned a lot.
-And out of the blue.
-Another musical opportunity is going to present itself that they didn’t even think about asking anybody else.
-It was like we’re were only putting this together so that Scott Thunes can go out and have some fun.
+And out of the blue, another musical opportunity is going to present itself that they didn’t even think about asking anybody else.
+It was like: “We’re were only putting this together so that Scott Thunes can go out and have some fun.”

-Michael: [00:15:36] You’d mentioned that when you returned to playing Frank Zappa music initially with with Weezle,it felt like falling into a bathtub filled with ice cream.
+Michael: [00:15:36] You’d mentioned that when you returned to playing Frank Zappa music initially with with Dweezil, it felt like “falling into a bathtub filled with ice cream.”
 So essentially you were able to relive the pleasurable experiences from the past.

-Michael: [00:16:13] You actually talked about your relationship with John Hoefer from Mother Hips is the best experience playing with the drummer you’ve ever had.
-Interesting to me, I guess but I don’t know what’s interesting to the audience- why have you not clicked with drummers prior to that to that same level.
+Michael: [00:16:13] You actually talked about your relationship with John Hofer from Mother Hips as the “best experience playing with the drummer you’ve ever had.”
+Interesting to me, I guess, but I don’t know what’s interesting to the audience – why have you not clicked with drummers prior to that to that same level?

 Scott: [00:16:29] What a great question.
 I have an idea that I’m not a real bass player.
-A, I never considered or thought about how to improve the groove.
+A) I never considered or thought about how to improve the groove.
 I think a lot of people love bass because it grooves and that’s never been my thing.
-But having a drummer who’s most important thing in his mind was the time making sure that the time was consistent.
-That was a brand new world for me.
+But having a drummer whose most important thing in his mind was the time, making sure that the time was consistent, that was a brand new world for me.
 So I don’t know necessarily why I didn’t click with other drummers.
-Probably personality, spending seven years touring with Chad Wackerman didn’t improve our communication in fact it fell apart at the end.
-I never loved playing whith Chad Wackerman.
+Probably personality, spending seven years touring with Chad Wackerman didn’t improve our communication, in fact it fell apart at the end.
+I never loved playing with Chad Wackerman.
 Many people think he’s one of the great drummers of our time.
 That didn’t mean anything to me.
 I was looking for something else and he didn’t supply that for me and I didn’t supply it for him and playing with Josh Freese with the Dweezil band, we supplied a lot of stuff for each other.
 That was an amazing and very serendipitous meeting of the minds.
 Josh and I are still great friends.
-That’s that is one of the great tragedies of my life is that he has found himself in such rarefied atmosphere that we can’t play anymore but I was staying at his house a month ago and we went into the studio said listen we got to we got to jam and so we went into the studio and over his drum patterning I gave him 30 riffs.
-I didn’t play just to play with him because that’s pointless, I played with him so I could get him something to use for songwriting.
-So I played a bunch of bass riffs one after the other and that was – it was composition, It was hanging out with my best friend, It was playing music which is one of the things that I do pretty good.
+That is one of the great tragedies of my life is that he has found himself in such rarefied atmosphere that we can’t play anymore but I was staying at his house a month ago and we went into the studio, He said, “Listen, we got to jam.”
+And so we went into the studio and over his drum patterning I gave him 30 riffs.
+I didn’t play just to play with him, because that’s pointless, I played with him so I could give him something to use for songwriting.
+So I played a bunch of bass riffs one after the other and that was – it was composition, It was hanging out with my best friend, It was playing music, which is one of the things that I do pretty good.
 It was a lovely combination of all the things that I like about life, whereas playing with most drummers that’s – I don’t know.
 Maybe for most bass players the whole reason that they’re playing bass is so that it can play with a drummer.
-That’s not my that’s not my thing.
-I’ve been so left to my own devices over the course of years that the idea of what the drummer is doing what my other musicians are doing.
-It’ s not my job to verify that, you know.
-In the Frank Band, if Frank like what Chad and I were doing then that’s fine.
-It’s not my job to tell him whether or not I love that drummer- I didn’t choose Chad.
+That’s not my… that’s not my thing.
+I’ve been so left to my own devices over the course of years that the idea of what the drummer is doing, what my other musicians are doing — it’ s not my job to verify that.
+You know, in the Frank Band, if Frank liked what Chad and I were doing then that’s fine.
+It’s not my job to tell him whether or not I love that drummer – I didn’t choose Chad.
 Chad was chosen for me.
-So from that point on you have to make a decision what kind of a band are you going to be and what kind of musicians you going to play with.
-I never, I very rarely got the chance to make- you know what, I never got that choice.
+So from that point on you have to make a decision, what kind of a band are you going to be in, what kind of musicians you going to play with.
+I never, I very rarely got the chance to make – you know what, I never got that choice.
 I never got to choose who my drummer was.

-Michael: [00:19:29] We’re here with the top two and is an amazing musician and also a bass player, perhaps not entirely by his own choice.
+Michael: [00:19:29] We’re here with Scott Thunes, an amazing musician and also a bass player, perhaps not entirely by his own choice.